MrMicky-FR/FastParticles/README.md

 // Spawn particle for a player flame.spawn(player, loc, 1);

-// Spawn particle for all players in a world flame.spawn(world, loc, 1);
+// Spawn particle for all players in the world flame.spawn(world, loc, 1);

 // Spawn colored particle to a player